Scriptor/pharen/readme.markdown

 experimental and might probably definitely have bugs.

 #### Micros
-Basically functions that when called, result in their own code instead of .
-This can prevent the overhead of function calls.
+Basically functions that when called, output their own code instead of the call itself.
+This can prevent the overhead of calling a function.
 Redoing the function definition example from before:
 	(micro greet (name)
 		(print (.
 "Hello " name "!")))
 	(greet "Arthur Dent")
 becomes
 	print("Hello " .
 "Arthur Dent" . "!");

+The micro definition itself doesn't output any PHP code.
+In the future, micros will likely be useful in loop constructs, which I have yet to implement.

 #### Partials
 Whenever a Pharen function is called without all the necessary parameters, pharen makes a temporary function to act as an intermediary.
 It's similar to how you'd use currying in Haskell.